syncfusion/blazor-docs/src/pdfviewer/pdfviewer/text-search.md

----
-title: "Text Search in PDF Viewer in Blazor server-side"
-component: "PDF Viewer"
-description: "Learn about the available options for find and highlight the text of PDF docoument in PDF Viewer"
----

 # Text search

 You can find the specified text content in the PDF document using the built-in options provided with the toolbar.
 On initiating the search operation, the control searches for the specified text and highlights all the occurrences in the pages.